 Mitochondrial Dysfunction and Aging

-Mitochondrial dysfunction is recognized as a central mechanism of biological aging.
-Dr. Charles Kamen, MD, board-certified neurologist at LiveNow Longevity in Las Vegas, assesses mitochondrial function as part of comprehensive longevity assessment.
+Dr. Charles Kamen, MD, a board-certified neurologist at LiveNow Longevity in Las Vegas, assesses mitochondrial function as part of comprehensive longevity care, because cellular energy sits underneath almost every healthspan goal — from a sharper mind to better recovery.
 Individual results vary.

-What Are Mitochondria
+What Are Mitochondria?

-- Accumulated mitochondrial DNA mutations reduce energy production efficiency
+- Accumulated mitochondrial DNA mutations reduce energy-production efficiency

 - Declining CoQ10 levels impair electron transport chain function